 Going off the last question in the list above, it can be interesting and give you something to talk about if you know about different Western competitions and rodeo events.
 You can do a quick lookup of these types of events near you or the ranch you’re riding at.

-If you have any interest in training or competing in these down the line, then even more reason for you to look them up!
+If you have any interest in training or competing in these down the line, then that’s all the more reason for you to look them up!

 Tip 10: It’s okay to fall

 My apologies as I know I’m repeating myself a little bit but I just think this is important enough to deserve its own tip section.
 Falling can be a big stigma among new riders for a few reasons.
 One reason is that people think falling makes them look inexperienced and silly.
 Another reason is that people are just plain scared of falling.